yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/user-delete-approleassignments.md

 ---
-title: "Delete appRoleAssignment"
+title: "Delete an appRoleAssignment granted to a user"
-description: "Delete an appRoleAssignment that has been granted to a user." ms.localizationpriority: medium
+description: "Delete an appRoleAssignment that has been granted to a user."
+localization_priority: Normal
 doc_type: apiPageType
 ms.prod: "users"
 author: "psignoret"
 ---

-# Delete appRoleAssignment
+# Delete an appRoleAssignment granted to a user

 Namespace: microsoft.graph